 “The Western archive is exhausted!” says Felwine Sarr.
 What can knowledge be today, beyond European knowledge systems?
 New perspectives and questions are needed in order to break up colonial thought patterns and challenge Eurocentric, white views that are deeply rooted in the European understanding of culture and knowledge and that continue to shape Europe's interaction with non-European cultures today, A new historiography is needed, different knowledge productions, an “epistemic disobedience”, as the literary scholar Walter Mignolo calls it.
 This is preceded by an “Un-learning” and “Re-thinking” of Eurocentric perspectives of the world are part of this.

-The planned think tank, exhibition and event series TALKING OBJECTS LAB will explore knowledge forms and practices of the African continent in Kenya, Senegal and Germany in 2021-2024 as well as strategies of mediation and visualization.
+The planned think tank, exhibition, and event series TALKING OBJECTS LAB will explore forms and practices of knowledge on the African continent and test strategies of mediation and visualization.
 It wants to focus on plural forms of knowledge.
 Five thematic fields are in the center here: decolonization of memory, decolonization of knowledge, empowerment and chances of artistic perspectives, and questioning of classical museum forms of preservation and presentation.

 On 11th and 12th of June 2021, the performative discursive event »UNEXPECTED LESSONS - Decolonizing Memory and Knowledge« will be the prequel of the planned TALKING OBJECTS LAB.
 It will take place at the Akademie der Künste in Berlin and in parallel in the urban landscape of Nairobi and in the world wide web.
 UNEXPECTED LESSONS is a discursive performance: lectures, artistic elements, talks and discussions flow into each other and interweave with the live stream programme from Nairobi.
 De-Westernization and African philosophy, Black Studies, knowledge systems in music, and a critical look at the Eurocentric narrative in art history play a role in the programme.